By Joleigh Little-Bass

 We who are pro-life know the gift that is every child – regardless of their level of development or ability, or where they live.
 Our continued advocacy for adoption, support of people who are adopting or making an adoption plan for their children, and yes, even our willingness to step out and embark on an adoption journey of our own is the best way we can proclaim that value to a world that desperately needs to be reminded.

-As we commemorate National Adoption Month, I encourage all of you to take a moment to consider how you can be a part of the miracle that is adoption.
+As National Adoption Month draws to a close, I encourage all of you to take a moment to consider how you can be a part of the miracle that is adoption.
 It truly is an amazing gift that transforms the life of a child, and the heart of a nation.